Welcome to the Invertebrate Ecology Laboratory!

 Lexington, KY 40546-0091

-The research in our lab focuses on broad themes in spider, insect and slug ecology with an emphasis on biological control and food web interactions.
-Our studies combine organismal biology with modern molecular techniques in a variety of agricultural and natural ecosystems including corn, winter wheat, alfalfa, field margin habitats and eastern deciduous forests.
+The research in the Harwood Lab focuses on broad themes in agroecology with an emphasis on biological control and food web interactions.
+Our studies combine organismal biology with modern molecular techniques in a variety of agricultural and natural ecosystems including corn, winter wheat, alfalfa, soybean and eastern deciduous forests in the United States.
+International projects explore similar questions in coffee, chili peppers, cotton, wheat and many other crop systems.
 For more information on our research, visit lab member homepages.

 A Field Guide to the Slugs of Kentucky (PDF)